Protecting Assets With Trusts

 A trust can help you achieve a number of legal and financial objectives.
 Depending on the type of trust, it may allow you to:

-- Avoid the delay caused by probate and save your family money that would have otherwise been spent on attorney’s fees and court costs
+- Save your family money that would have otherwise been spent on attorney’s fees and court costs

 - Name a trustee to manage assets in the event of incompetence